- Drivers must use Grand Prix Legends version 18.104.22.168 The use of the DiscoFix patch is strongly encouraged.

 GPL Shift.
 Whilst the use of GPL Shift is permitted, recommendations on how it should be configured are

 allows refuelling during a race.
+There is also a custom patch (v2.02) which has been specially produced for UKGPL.
 Refuelling is not instantaneous and care is needed in order for a driver to come to rest exactly in their pit box.
 Consequently refuelling

 takes time and tends to offset any advantage gained in faster lap times due to a lighter fuel load.
 Whether or not a tangible advantage can be gained over a race distance will depend on